 Grand Jury Rules Favor the Prosecution

-During the grand jury process, the target or subject of the investigation is not permitted to be present during the proceedings unless he or she is testifying.
-Grand jury witnesses are not subject to cross-examination or other means of testing their credibility, honesty or truthfulness.
+During the grand jury hearing, the target or subject of the investigation is not permitted to be present unless they are testifying.
+Also, grand jury witnesses are not subject to cross-examination, or other means of testing their credibility, honesty or truthfulness.

 Pennsylvania Investigative and Indicting Grand Juries

-Pennsylvania law allows for both investigative and indicting grand juries.
-Pennsylvania investigative grand juries are generally conducted before criminal charges are filed in a case.
-However, indicting grand juries can be impaneled after criminal charges have been filed.
-The indicting grand jury has the responsibility to decide whether or not a criminal defendant’s case is bound over for trial.
-Pennsylvania indicting grand juries are limited to cases in which witness intimidation has occurred, is occurring or is likely to occur.
+Also, the indicting grand jury has the responsibility to decide whether or not a criminal defendant’s case is bound over for trial.
+Finally, Pennsylvania indicting grand juries are limited to cases where witness intimidation has occurred, is occurring, or is likely to occur.

 Pennsylvania Grand Jury Procedure